 The disease came to California.
 There was no time to wait for science to come up with a cure.
 The enemy was here now.

 Ray’s challenge was to come up with a way to grow the small citrus plants in his greenhouse without bringing the citrus psyllids inside along with the raw materials, equipment and workers coming in and out.
 That way, the plants would have a chance to survive.
 He developed an ingenious system resembling the air lock that an astronaut uses before entering the body of his ship from space.
-In this case, the plants enter an exterior hall with powerful fans that blow anything clinging to them right out the door.
-The outer door is then shut, airtight, and the inner door opens for the now bug-free plants.
+In this case, raw materials and equipment enter an exterior hall with powerful fans that blow anything clinging to them right out the door.
+The outer door is then shut, airtight, and the inner door opens for the now bug-free objects to enter.

 The strategy worked, the plants grew and the problem was solved.
 Thanks to Ray Pound and his crew, California’s citrus crop was saved.